 But this study is just the first step, because frankly, the scientists don’t know what the impacts are going to be..
 As stated in the article by one of the scientists “We expect a bunch of it to be released, but we don’t know exactly how much, and when, and where it will be released,” Schaefer said.

 Basically, we don’t know the magnitude of the risk.
 And that’s not a comforting place to be.

 Follow the science!

-The Blue Streak Science Podcast comes to you from Santa Rosa, California; Cambridge, England; and Washington, D.C..
+This episode of the Blue Streak Science Podcast comes to you from San Francisco, California; Washington, D.C.; and Brussels, Belgium.